CosmosContracts/hack-juno/README.md

 3. **Launch V1 contract on the Juno Mainnet:**

-   Extra rewards will be given for making live and functional contracts on Juno Mainnet.
+   Extra rewards will be given for deploying live and fully functional contracts on Juno Mainnet.

 4. **Maintenance:**